-- Your site has more than 30 URLs you want indexed.
+- Your site has more than ~30 URLs you want indexed.

-- You want to give Google fresh
+- You want to give Google a real

-lastmodsignals when content changes.
+lastmodsignal when content actually changes.

 Step by step

-- Install the official integration:
+1. Install the official integration

 npx astro add sitemap